Spain Real Estate

 Where to buy real estate in Spain

-The Alhambra, Granada’s famous rose-red citadel, bears an enigmatic inscription that translates as: “Give him alms, woman.
-There is nothing in this life so cruel as to be blind in Granada.”
+The Alhambra, Granada’s famous rose-red citadel, bears an enigmatic inscription that translates as: “Give him alms, woman, for there is nothing in this life so cruel as to be blind in Granada.”

 Baking under Andalusian skies, Granada taps into the emotions as well as the senses.
 It bridges the worlds of Islam and Christianity, meshing together Jewish and Gypsy traditions along the way.
 With the Sierra Nevada mountains as a backdrop, it’s difficult to envisage a more dramatic setting for a city.
 Or a sultan’s palace…

 The Alhambra’s fortress-palace complex was built mostly in the 13th century.
-A $12 admission fee gives you entrance into a lost world of passion, intrigue, and tragedy.
-As there’s far more to Granada than a palace.
+A $15 admission fee gives you entrance into a lost world of passion, intrigue, and tragedy.
+But there’s far more to Granada than a palace.
 It’s a city you simply must visit.

 Buying real estate in Spain